ServerlessOpsIO/serverlessops-workshops/01-up-and-running/03-build-new-service/README.md

 ### 6. Service Discovery

-Q. What are some alternate methods of service discovery
+Q. What are some alternate methods of service discovery?
+(See previous module.)

 __Extra Credit:__ Implement one of them.
+-->